 Yes.
+Social media is pretty much everywhere these days.
+It’s rare to find someone who isn’t active at least on one of these platforms – almost 80% of Americans have a public profile on one of them.
 There is a possibility that social media could be used against you in a car accident lawsuit.
 There was a time when what you said could and would be used against you in a court of law.
 In the new age of social media, courts have ruled that what you post on your social media for all to see is also admissible in court.
 Courts around Missouri are allowing social media to play a huge part in how car accident lawsuits are played out and the evidence that is allowed to be brought up at trial – or even in the pre-trial phase.

 Don’t Post Any Information About Your Accident on Social Media

 It may seem tempting to post all the details of your car accident, including pictures and statements about what happened, but be careful.
+Insurance companies are known to “scroll” through these profiles to find something to hold against you.
+All it takes is one tiny admission of guilt, and you can end up with a print screen of your post added into evidence.
 Social media posts can be used against you if your case should go to trial.
 Even If you say something that can seem pretty insignificant following the accident, it can come back to bite you.
-It is best to avoid discussing details about the accident or how you felt afterwards.
+It is best to avoid discussing details about the accident or how you felt afterward.

 It Can Decrease What You Are Entitled To